Web Ref: 2259Check Availability

 Raki or Tsikoudia is distilled from the stalks and skins of grapes left over from wine pressing.
 It is drunk widely and you are likely to be offered a thimble-full glass of raki wherever you go.
 It can contain anything between 35-65% alcohol – you have been warned

 Try authentic home cooked food by Mrs Katerina

-Up in the Eagle's nest (Aetofolia) in Samonas village.
-Perched high up, with views to the valley and sea reached from twisting narrow mountain road (quite a drive!).
-Authentic, quality home cooking by Mrs Katerina, the owner.
-Simple and pure food with good local ingredients (their own eggs, chickens...).
-Call to pre-order food the morning before an evening visit, otherwise selection is limited.
-But you can always find a lamb tsigariasto, which is cooked just right here, a potato & vegetables omelet, wonderful greek salad, keftedakia (meat balls) and the tastiest fried potatoes.
+Up in the Eagle's nest (Aetofolia) in Samonas village, perched high up, with views to the valley and sea reached from twisting narrow mountain road (quite a drive!), you can find authentic, quality home cooking by Mrs Katerina, the owner.
+Simple and pure food with good local ingredients (their own eggs, chickens etc).
+Call to pre-order food the morning before an evening visit, otherwise the selection is limited.
+But you can always find a lamb tsigariasto, which is cooked perfectly here, a potato and vegetables omlette, wonderful greek salad, keftedakia (meat balls) and the tastiest fried potatoes.
 In the summer, if you are lucky and she has stuffed tomatoes, they are fantastic.

 Friendly and delicious

 On the way from from Chania to the beach of Elafonissi via Drapanias there is a sign stating Wine Museum, a bit like the Agroturismo places in Italy.
 The Pnevmatikaks Winery is a nice and delicious wine tasting venue, a family business that grows grapes and olives.
 You can taste all they produce: different wines including a wine called Romeiko, produced the way it was done in antiquity.
 The Romeiko has a taste similar to a nice sherry and is 14.5 proof.
 Recommended produce are their olive oil and Raki (tastes similar to Grappa).
 If you purchase wine and/or oil they pack the bottles in such a way that they arrive safely home.